padraic/mutagenesis/README.markdown

-MutateMe
+Mutagenesis
 ========

 A PHP 5.3+ Mutation Testing framework.

-MutateMe is released under a New BSD License.
+Mutagenesis is released under a New BSD License.

 Mutation Testing
 ----------------